 - Specify the SCIM connector base URL and the field name of the unique identifier for your users on your SCIM server.

 - Import New Users and Profile Updates — This option populates the Settings > To Okta page.
 You can specify the details of how Okta imports new users and user profile updates.
-For details on importing people, see Import users from an app.
+For details on importing people, see Import users.

 - Push New Users — This option populates the Settings > To App page, and contains settings for all the user information that flows from Okta into your SCIM app.
-For details, see Provisioning and Deprovisioning.
+For details, see Provisioning in applications.

 - Push Profile Updates — This option populates the Settings > To App page, and contains settings for all profile information that flows from Okta into your SCIM app.
-For details, see Provisioning and Deprovisioning.
+For details, see Provisioning in applications.

 - Push Groups — This option populates the Settings > To App page, and contains settings for all group information that flows from Okta into your SCIM app.
 For details, see About Group Push.

-Authentication methods and protocols include direct auth, delegated auth, SAML, SWA, WS-Fed, and OpenID Connect.
-Mode drop-down box to choose which mode you want Okta to use to connect to your SCIM app.
+- Use the Authentication Mode drop-down box to choose which mode you want Okta to use to connect to your SCIM app.